 - Register for a Summer Orientation Session – This virtual offering will be hosted on CuLearn and will provide students with an opportunity to explore campus resources.
-Please note that not all information will be relevant for ESP/IESP students.
-If you are unsure about something please send us an email or discuss with one of our Academic Coaches that will be inviting you for a virtual “meet in greet” beginning in August through our Summer Welcome Program.
+Please note that not all information will be relevant for ESP students.
+If you are unsure about something please send us an email or discuss with one of our Academic Coaches that will be inviting you for a virtual “meet and greet”, beginning August 9th, through our Summer Welcome Program.

 - Participate in the Fall Orientation activities:

 - Centralized Fall Orientation – Designed for all new first-year Carleton Students.
 ESP students are NOT able to participate in Sprosh or EngFrosh as they are not part of those faculties at this time.

 - International Student Orientation – Designed for all new international students.

 - PMC Fall Orientation – Designed for all new PMC-registered students.

 Once ESP has registered you in courses (approx. 5 days after you submit your Course Selection Form), login to Carleton Central to confirm fees and payment methods.

 - Fall fees are due August 25, 2021.
 This deadline is for the fall fee payment.
 Failure to pay fall fees by September 30th will result in de-registration from all fall and winter courses.

 - Winter fees are due November 25, 2021.
 Ensure payment for your winter fees is processed to your account without incurring a late charge by this date.